felixalacampagne/account/account.ui/README.md

 non-touch, browser.

-I think that to get something I can use in the shortest time, I'll initially just go with a teeny tiny edit icon, eventually maybe a 'long-press'/right-click to trigger the edit and who knows by the time I try that there might be an 'out-of-the-box' implementation of swipe to edit in angular.
-It did notice something in 'Angular material' that might work - the 'Drawer' - but don't know if it can be adapted to a list.
+I think that to get something I can use in the shortest time, I'll initially just go with a teeny tiny edit icon, eventually maybe a 'long-press'/right-click
+[long press is no good, it is the trigger for selecting text double-click/tap is no good as it is the trigger for zooming the page ] to trigger the edit and who knows by the time I try that there might be an 'out-of-the-box' implementation of swipe to edit in angular.
+I did notice something in 'Angular material' that might work - the 'Drawer' - but don't know if it can be adapted to a list.

 17-Sep-2024 Sooo, turns out AngularJS is actually Angular 1.x.
 I appear to be using Angular 14.2, ie. quite a large difference which I imagine will make HammerJS unusable.
 In any case HammerJS appears to only